VeronicaToro/LoRa-model/README.md

 Uniform scenarios
 -----------------

 In this setting, the nodes are uniformly distributed around the gateways.
 You need to specify the number of gateways and nodes, the radius of deployment for each gateway and their location.
-This parameter are set in the file *network_config.ini*.
+This parameter are set in the file *network_config_files/network_config.ini*.
 For instance, for a network with 2 gateways located at coordinates (500 m, 500 m), (1000 m, 500 m), 50 nodes deployed around each gateway in a radius of 500 m for both gateways, the file should look as follows:

 ```
 [network]